The landscape of compressibility measures for two-dimensional data: Space Bounds for Two-Dimensional Block Trees

 In~\cite{NAVARRO201941} the authors introduced a variant of the one-dimensional block tree, called $\Gamma$-tree, in which, given a not necessarily minimum string attractor $\Gamma$, the marked nodes at each level are those close to an attractor position.
 The $\Gamma$-tree is then enriched with additional information that makes it a compressed full text index using $O(\gamma \log(n/\gamma))$ space where $\gamma = |\Gamma|$ is the size of the string attractor.
-Following the ideas from~\cite{NAVARRO201941}, we now show how to modify the construction of the \BTDD assuming we have available a, not necessarily minimum, \textit{2D-attractor} ~$\GammaDD$.
+Following the ideas from~\cite{NAVARRO201941}, we now show how to modify the construction of the \BTDD assuming we have available a, not necessarily minimum, {\em 2D-attractor}~${\Gamma_{2D}}$~(see Definition~\ref{def:gamma}).

-To simplify the explanation, again we assume that $n=k^\alpha$ for some $\alpha>0$, given a matrix $M\in\Sigma^{n\times n}$ and an attractor $\Gamma_{2D}=\{(i,j)_1,\ldots,(i,j)_\gamma \}$ for $M$, the splitting process is unchanged but at level $\ell$ we mark any node $u$ corresponding to a {$n/k^\ell \times n/k^\ell$} block $B_u$ which includes a position $p\in \Gamma_{2D}$ and all (the at most $8$) nodes of the blocks adjacent to $B_u$.
-Remaining nodes are unmarked and store a pointer $ptr_B$ to the marked block $B$ on the same level $\ell$ where an occurrence $O$ of their corresponding submatrix that spans a position $p\in \Gamma_{2D}$ begins, as well as the relative offset of $O$ within $B$.
-The claimed occurrence $O$ crossing $p\in\Gamma_{2D}$ exists otherwise $\Gamma_{2D}$ would not be an attractor for $M$, and all the (at most) $4$ blocks intersecting $O$ are ensured to be marked as they contain $p$ or are adjacent to a block containing $p$.
-We also point out that overlapping between an unmarked block $B'$ and the pointed occurrence $O$ containing $p\in \Gamma_{2D}$ is impossible as if this happens $B'$ would be adjacent to a block $B$ with $p\in B$, hence $B'$ would be marked as well.
+To simplify the explanation, we initially assume that $n=k^\alpha$ for some $\alpha>0$.
+Given a matrix $M\in\Sigma^{n\times n}$ and an attractor ${\Gamma_{2D}}$ for $M$, the splitting process is unchanged but we change the marking scheme: at level $\ell$ we mark any node $u$ whose {$n/k^\ell \times n/k^\ell$} block $B_u$ includes a position $p\in {\Gamma_{2D}}$ and the nodes of the (up to eight) blocks adjacent to $B_u$; the remaining nodes are unmarked.
+An unmarked node $u$ points to an occurrence $O$, of its block $B_u$, which includes an attractor position: $u$ stores at most four horizontal pointers to the blocks on the same level which overlaps $O$ and the relative offset of $O$ within the level-$\ell$ block which includes its top-left corner.
+The claimed occurrence $O$ which crosses a position $p \in {\Gamma_{2D}}$ necessarily exists otherwise ${\Gamma_{2D}}$ would not be a valid attractor for $M$, furthermore all the level-$\ell$ blocks intersecting $O$ are ensured to be marked as they contain $p$ or are adjacent to a block containing $p$.
+It is easy to see that the ancestors of a marked node are also marked so the above marking scheme is correct.

-\fullversion{If $n$ is not a power of $k$, blocks on right and bottom edges of $M$ won't be squared, but no special treatment is needed as all the previous essential properties are still valid: consider a rectangular block $B$ of size $a\times b$ on the edge, if $B$ is marked, $B$ is recursively split into smaller blocks (some of those with rectangular shape), if $B$ is unmarked, the squared matrix $B'$ of size $c\times c$ with $c=max(a,b)$ including $B$ is squared and will occur somewhere else crossing an attractor position while spanning at most four marked blocks, then $B$ would occur as well.
-Note that $B$, contrary to $B'$, may not cross any attractor position but will certainly point to marked blocks only, avoiding unmarked blocks point to other unmarked ones.}